funwae/mazlo2/DEPLOY_TO_VERCEL.md

 # Deploy to Vercel - Complete Step-by-Step Guide

-This guide will walk you through deploying your Chat Ultra application to Vercel, including setting up Convex, Supabase, and all required environment variables.
+This guide will walk you through deploying your Chat Ultra application to Vercel, including setting up Supabase and all required environment variables.

 ## Prerequisites

 - A GitHub account (or GitLab/Bitbucket)
 - A Vercel account (sign up at https://vercel.com - it's free)
 - A Supabase account (sign up at https://supabase.com - free tier available)
-- A Convex account (will be created during setup)

 ---